truenas/documentation/content/References/ConceptsAndTerms.md

 * [ZIL](https://www.freenas.org/blog/zfs-zil-and-slog-demystified/) (or ZFS Intent Log): special vdev class.
 This is also sometimes referred to as a SLOG or Separate Intent Log.

 * [Fusion Pool]({{< relref "FusionPool.md" >}}) (or metadata vdev): is a special class of vdev.
 This special vdev can store meta data such as file locations and allocation tables.
-Using a special vdev drastically speeds up random I/O and can cut the average number of spinning-disk I/Os needed to find and access a file by up to half.
+Using a special vdev speeds up random I/O and can cut the average number of spinning-disk I/Os needed to find and access a file by up to half.

 * [Checksum]({{< relref "zfsprimer.md" >}}): As ZFS writes data, it creates a checksum for each disk block it writes.
 As ZFS reads data, it validates the checksum for each disk block it reads.